Key takeaways

 | Sole proprietor | Anyone with a Canadian SIN (study-permit holders who have an off-campus work-eligible permit get a SIN) | Mailing address on CRA Business Number, often the student's residential address by default | All hours worked count toward cap |

-| Federal corporation (CBCA) | No residency requirement for directors as of 2026 | Registered office in Canada (any province) | Hours actively working in the business count; passive shareholding does not |
+| Federal corporation (CBCA) | No director residency requirement — the former 25% rule was repealed by Bill C-25 (in force 2019), so a study-permit holder can be sole director | Registered office in Canada (any province) | Hours actively working in the business count; passive shareholding does not |

 | Ontario corporation (OBCA) | No director residency requirement | Registered office in Ontario | Same as federal |